HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Additional Results

 \paragraph{Vector Database and Retrieval Framework.} We implement our vector database using Chroma, which provides efficient storage and retrieval of model embeddings.
 The retrieval operations are orchestrated through the LangChain framework, enabling seamless integration between the reasoning components and the vector database queries.

-These additional parameters, combined with the configuration details provided in Section 4.2 of the main paper (Multi-Query number = 4, text-embedding-3-large embedding model, sliding window parameters N=3 and K=5, failure tracing threshold $\theta$=80\%), constitute the complete experimental setup for our evaluation.
-Table \ref{tab:software_versions} summarizes the specific versions of key software components used in our experiments.
+These additional parameters, combined with the configuration details provided in Section 4.2 of the main paper (Multi-Query number $K=4$, text-embedding-3-large embedding model, sliding window parameters $N=3$ and $k=5$, failure tracing threshold $\theta$=80\%), constitute the complete experimental setup for our evaluation.